CGJennings/fast-ternary-string-set/README.md

 set.forEach((el) => console.log(el));
 ```

-Find all elements that start with `"sha"`:
+Get all elements that start with `"sha"`:

 ```js
 set.getCompletionsOf("sha");
 // => ["shade", "shadow", "shake", "shape", "shapes"] (for example)
 ```

-Find all elements that can be made from the letters of `"taco"`:
+Get all elements that can be made from the letters of `"taco"`:

 ```js
 set.getArrangementsOf("taco");
 // => ["act", "cat", "coat", "taco"] (for example)
 ```

-Find all elements within Hamming distance 1 of `"cat"`:
+Get all elements within Hamming distance 1 of `"cat"`:

 ```js
 set.getWithinHammingDistanceOf("cat", 1);
 // => ["bat", "can", "cap", "cat", "cot", "sat"] (for example)
 ```

-Find all elements that match `"b.t"`:
+Get all elements that match `"b.t"`:

 ```js
 set.getPartialMatchesOf("b.t");